liveryvideo/interactive-bridge/README.md

 This element can be used to communicate with Livery SDK's

-Please refer to [docs.liveryvideo.com/web-sdk](https://docs.liveryvideo.com/livery-interactive) for complete documentation.
+Please refer to (TBD) for complete documentation.

 ## Installation